11 Things to Know About Stok Kangri Trek

 - Crunches: 10 sets of 10 crunches each with 1 minute of break between each.

 You need to be flexible too to carry all the weight uphill.
-Adaptable muscles help you before as well as ‘after’ the trek.
+Adaptable muscles help you before as well as ‘after’ this trek in India.
 Therefore, take up stretching exercises for shoulders, lower back, hips, quadriceps and hamstrings.

 Things To Pack – A 40-60 liters sturdy and supportive backpack with rain cover, torch, trekking pole and very good trekking shoes & boots are a must.
 Due to low temperature and rain probability, woolens and thermals are a must, windproof & padded jacket, with good fleece layering are good.
 Do carry a raincoat.
 Sun caps, gloves, sun glasses, woolen scarves, 2 pair of sports & 1 pair of woolen socks, and toiletries are other essentials.
 A couple of cutlery, water bottles, and plastic covers are other desirables.
 Comprehensive First Aid Kit is a must.